nasa-nccs-hpda/innovation-lab/projects/container/singularity/README.md

 For an overview of the general ILAB container architecture, see: https://internal.nccs.nasa.gov/confluence/download/attachments/34472835/container-overview-03312020.pptx?api=v2

-For specific details of the MMX applocation design, see: https://internal.nccs.nasa.gov/confluence/download/attachments/34472835/Software-Task-Template-container-03312020.docx?api=v2
+For specific details of the MMX application design, see: https://internal.nccs.nasa.gov/confluence/download/attachments/34472835/Software-Task-Template-container-03312020.docx?api=v2

 # Run steps (as ilab user on dsg103)